jinghuazhao/INF/SOMAscan.md

 reagents’, hereafter referred to as SOMAmers; Supplementary Table 18).
-The assay extends the lower limit of detectable protein abundance afforded by conventional approaches (for example, immunoassays), measuring both extracellular and intracellular proteins (including soluble domains of membrane-associated pro- teins), with a bias towards proteins likely to be found in the human secretome<sup>8,39</sup>
+The assay extends the lower limit of detectable protein abundance afforded by conventional approaches (for example, immunoassays), measuring both extracellular and intracellular proteins (including soluble domains of membrane-associated proteins), with a bias towards proteins likely to be found in the human secretome<sup>8,39</sup>
 (Extended Data Fig. 10a).
 The proteins cover a wide range of molecular functions (Extended Data Fig. 10b).
 The selection of proteins on the platform reflects both the availability of purified protein targets and a focus on proteins suspected to be